-The building blocks of our data are called Elements and Quantities.
-Let's consider a simple physical quantity: the energy of the Fe K line, which we wish to store as an object FE\K\ENERGY.
-Suppose we have measured it to be $6.4 \pm 0.3 keV$ .
-We will store the name FE\K\ENERGY and the unit keV as part of a Quantity of real data type.
-Associated with this Quantity is a single Element of dimension 1, which consists of a Value, the number 6.40, and an Uncertainty Range, the three sigma range [5.5:7.3].
+Let's consider a simple physical quantity: the energy of the Fe K line, which we wish to store as an object FE_K_ENERGY.
+Suppose we have measured it to be $6.4 \pm 0.3 keV$.
+We will store the name FE_K_ENERGY and the unit keV as part of a Descriptor of real data type.
+Associated with this Descriptor is an Element of dimension 3: the values 6.50, 5.5 and 7.3 representing the main value and the uncertainty range.
 We store the range since this lets us easily handle the case of upper limits: an upper limit is just an element for which the lower bound of the uncertainty range is zero or negative.
-If we get a whole set of measurements of FE\K\ENERGY, we retain the single Quantity and associate many Elements with it.
+If we get a whole set of measurements of FE_K_ENERGY, we retain the single Descriptor and associate many sets of values with it.
+In the current release, the DM has no knowledge of the semantics - that the range is actually an uncertainty on the value - and cannot support the case where there is a whole table of values sharing a single uncertainty range in the header.
+The new design will support the concept of 'element type' which encodes this knowledge, although it may be a while before the software is upgraded to do anything useful with the information.